Japan - Hokkaido Powder

 Mind Blowing Powder, Culture, Sushi and Onsens

-Don’t expect to be in one place for the entire trip, we will be road tripping to the absolute best locations throughout Hokkaido.
-We take you away from the crowded ski hills and explore the backcountry where even the locals rarely ever go.
-Our Lead Guide, Ben Johns, has 3 seasons experience of exploring and guiding exclusively in the backcountry.
-Ben feels that the ski hills are only for days that it snows more than 50cm and that the backcountry is always the place that you want to be.
-With his knowledge and experience, you’ll be sure that you will be skiing the best and the deepest powder that Japan has to offer.
+Don’t expect to be in one place for the entire trip, we will be road tripping to the absolute best locations throughout Hokkaido, away from the crowds to explore areas of the backcountry where even locals rarely go.
+Our Lead Guide Ben Johns has 3 seasons experience guiding in Hokkaido’s Backcountry and feels that Hokkaido’s ski hills are only for days it snows more than 50cms and that the backcountry is the only place to be.
+With Ben’s knowledge and experience, you can be certain you are skiing the best and deepest Japan has to offer.

 Length: 8 Days of Adventure and Amazing Pristine Powder Skiing